-- Driver's license issued by the State or Territory either with a photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight or eye color.
-A driver's license issued by a Canadian government authority is not acceptable. - Native American tribal document if the document carries a photograph or other personal identifying information. - Voter registration card. - U.S. Military card or draft record. - Identification card issued by the Federal, State or local government. - School identification card with a photograph of the individual. - Military dependent's identification card. - U.S. Coast Guard Merchant Mariner card. - For children under the age of 19 a clinic, doctor, hospital, or school record, including preschool or day care records.
+- Driver's license issued by the State or Territory either with a photograph of the individual or other identifying information of the individual such as name, age, sex, race, height, weight or eye color. - Native American tribal document if the document carries a photograph or other personal identifying information. - Voter registration card. - U.S. Military card or draft record. - Identification card issued by the Federal, State or local government. - School identification card with a photograph of the individual. - Military dependent's identification card. - U.S. Coast Guard Merchant Mariner card. - For children under the age of 19 a clinic, doctor, hospital, or school record, including preschool or day care records.

-Note: A Nevada WebIZ immunization record meets this requirement.
+Note: A Nevada WeblZ immunization record meets this requirement.

-Any two documents containing consistent information that corroborates individual's an identity.
-Such documents include, but are not limited to, employer identification cards, high school and college diplomas (including equivalency high school diplomas), marriage certificates, divorce decrees, and property deeds or titles.
+Any two documents containing consistent information that corroborates an individual's identity.
+Such documents include, but are not limited to, employer identification cards, high school and college diplomas (including high school equivalency diplomas), marriage certificates. divorce decrees, and property deeds or titles.